 #Comment Begins

-Warning: Despite the fact that the court, when making temporary alimony orders, may ignore the prenuptial agreement, it does not mean that any such orders will be ignored at a final hearing when the enforceability of the agreement is determined.
+Warning: Even though the court, when making temporary alimony orders, may ignore the prenuptial agreement, it does not mean that any such orders will be ignored at a final hearing when the enforceability of the agreement is determined.
 Thus, if there is a provision in the prenuptial agreement that any temporary alimony will be deducted from the recipient’s property division, the recipient must be made aware of this possibility.

 #Comment Ends#Comment Begins